Skip to main content

 What you never do is update everything at once the day before you ship.
 Small, checked steps let you catch the one update that broke something while it is still easy to find.

 Libraries depend on other libraries, so two of them can want different versions of a third, or a fresh install can pull in a newer piece that breaks yours.
+Those version numbers follow a shared convention, semantic versioning, so a jump in the first number warns you a change may break things.
 A lockfile, which your agent creates automatically, records the exact version of everything, so the app builds the same on every machine and nothing shifts under you unseen.

 When versions do conflict, your agent sorts it out.
 Your job is only to notice when something that worked yesterday suddenly does not, and point the agent at it.